We’re leading the way in UK homebuilding

 Debbie became the Group HR Director in May 2017, having joined Keepmoat as the HR Reward Director in 2015.
 She has spent the majority of her career within major listed businesses including BT, HBOS, Aviva and Lloyds Bank.
 Having started her career in various operational roles progressing to a senior level, she then moved into HR and now has 20 years wide-ranging, senior level HR experience both corporately and regionally.

-Divisional Chair for North West, Yorkshire West, South Midlands and MCI Developments
+Divisional Chair for North West, Yorkshire West and MCI Developments

 Andrew was appointed as Divisional Chairman in February 2018 having previously set up and led the East Midlands region as Regional Managing Director.
 Andrew joined Keepmoat in 2012 as Financial Controller in the Midlands business before rising to Regional Finance Director and then Operations Director.
 Andrew is a Chartered Accountant having qualified with Grant Thornton before undertaking financial analyst and management roles for Eon UK.